IraitzAristi/iraitzaristi.github.io/writeups/redpi/redpi-technova.md

 - **Disable or restrict `xmlrpc.php`**, it allows brute forcing with no attempt limit (and `system.multicall` multiplies attempts per request).
 - **Restrict user enumeration in `wp-json`**, don't hand valid usernames to the attacker.
-- **fail2ban / WAF** to stop brute force, inspecting the request body too — counting requests isn't enough against `system.multicall`, and least privilege for the web-service account.
+- **fail2ban / WAF** to stop brute force, inspecting the request body too, counting requests isn't enough against `system.multicall`, and least privilege for the web-service account.
 - **Egress filtering on the DMZ**, restricting the web server's outbound connections kills the reverse shell, even from an external attacker.